Be a Good Neighbor

-Northern Arizona University and the City of Flagstaff welcome you to the start of the 2016-17 academic year!
+Northern Arizona University and the City of Flagstaff welcome you!

 Whether you've lived here for decades or are new in town, we want to ensure that living in Flagstaff is a positive experience for you and your neighbors.
 Thank you for being a part of this amazing community!

-Neighborhoods are the backbone of every community - where people live, play, go to school, interact with their neighbors and work.
+Neighborhoods are the backbone of every community - where people live, play, go to school, interact with their neighbors, and work.
 Flagstaff's diversity and vitality are all rooted in its neighborhoods, some historical and some new.
 When citizens become active members of their neighborhood, or a neighborhood association forms and neighbors work together - many great things can happen!
-Click here to learn about neighborhood resources in Flagstaff.
+Learn about neighborhood resources in Flagstaff.

 - Get off on the right foot: you don't get a second chance to make a first impression.

 - Introduce yourself and exchange phone numbers as soon as possible.

 - Keep in mind your neighbor's lifestyle and schedule might differ from yours.

 - If a problem arises, address it in a timely manner. @(Model.BulletStyle == CivicPlus.Entities.Modules.Layout.Enums.BulletStyle.Decimal ? "ol" : "ul")>

 - Neighbors watching out for each other makes for a safer neighborhood.

 - Knowing your neighbor leads to easier resolutions to conflicts and issues.